adeptex/SLAE/Assignment-1/README.md

 For the implementation part, a generic program was written in NASM to get the opcodes.
 Port configuration was done with Python using the opcodes from on the NASM prototype as a prototype and configuring the port opcodes based on user input.

+It is worth mentioning that this shellcode is by no means meant to be the shortest possible.
+Rather, the idea was to get a thorough grasp of every step necessary to achive the desired result.
+Detailed comments are added for maximum clarity

+.

 ## bind.nasm:

 ```nasm